Over Fifty Years of Commitment

 1994: Richard Parnaby led AGM discussion with KHS sixth-formers about the future of the town (matters raised included need for leisure centre like Pontypool or Ebbw Vale, teenagers’ coffee bar, cinema, space for study at the library); council houses in the grounds of The Hill provoked no comment until under way (‘too quickly’); reassured by MCC that repaving of High Street is up to standard; thanked by Mrs Anna Petts for successful efforts to list Workhouse; tried to restore town wall walk at United Joinery; Tesco withdrew application; declined to join SAUCE but donation made to fight Safeway; objected to large extension of The Elms, Belmont Road.

-1995: Opposed A465 roundabout that would send more traffic through Llanfoist; war memorial plaque (£220) finally installed after much debate about wording; revised constitution agreed at AGM, Mr Brian Giles vice-chairman; 35 houses on Ross Road opposed (Waterside?); open meeting on ‘How Can We Save Abergavenny’ attracted 25.
+1995: A revised Constitution was adopted; opposed A465 roundabout that would send more traffic through Llanfoist; war memorial plaque (£220) finally installed after much debate about wording; revised constitution agreed at AGM, Mr Brian Giles vice-chairman; 35 houses on Ross Road opposed (Waterside?); open meeting on ‘How Can We Save Abergavenny’ attracted 25.

 1996: Concern about a missing cupola on the old Grammar School and the condition of the railway station buildings; 19 long term parking spaces to be provided at the station as well as industrial units; some improvements secured to new Safeway but approved; opposed Brown and Parnaby/SAUCE scheme for more shops on PO site, but supported the need for a plan ahead of developer proposals and agreed to work together; death of the redoubtable Miss Alwynne Fuller – led to annual award in her name to KHS special needs pupil; MCC’s